-The compliance officer of acting compliance officer will:
+For matters within the scope of this policy, the compliance officer of acting compliance officer will:

 - 1. Coordinate district compliance with this policy and the law. - 2.
-Receive all grievances regarding discrimination, harassment and retaliation in the Raytown C-2 School District - 3.
-Serve as the district's designated Title IX, Section 504 and Americans with Disabilities Act (ADA) coordinator, as well as the contact person for compliance with other discrimination laws. - 4.
-Investigate or assign persons to investigate grievances; monitor the status of grievances to ensure that additional discrimination, harassment and retaliation do not occur; and recommend consequences. - 5.
-Review all evidence brought in disciplinary matters to determine whether additional remedies are available, such as separating students in the school environment. - 6.
-Determine whether district employees with knowledge of discrimination, harassment or retaliation failed to carry out their reporting duties and recommend disciplinary action, if necessary. - 7.
-Communicate regularly with the district's law enforcement unit to determine whether any reported crimes constitute potential discrimination, harassment or retaliation. - 8.
-Oversee discrimination, harassment or retaliation grievances, including identifying and addressing any patterns or systemic problems and reporting such problems and patterns to the superintendent or the Board. - 9.
-Seek legal advice when necessary to enforce this policy. - 10.
-Report to the superintendent and the Board aggregate information regarding the number and frequency of grievances and compliance with this policy. - 11.
-Make recommendations regarding changing this policy or the implementation of this policy. - 12.
-Coordinate and institute training programs for district staff and supervisors as necessary to meet the goals of this policy, including instruction in recognizing behavior that constitutes discrimination, harassment and retaliation. - 13.
-Periodically review student discipline records to determine whether disciplinary consequences are applied uniformly. - 14.
+Receive all grievances regarding discrimination, harassment and retaliation in the Raytown C-2 School District except as provided in policy ACA. - 3.
+Serve as the district's designated Title VI, Section 504 and Americans with Disabilities Act (ADA) coordinator, as well as the contact person for compliance with other discrimination laws. - 4.
+Forward reports of sexual harassment and otherwise assist in Title IX compliance as directed in policy ACA. - 5.
+Investigate or assign persons to investigate grievances; monitor the status of grievances to ensure that additional discrimination, harassment and retaliation do not occur; and recommend consequences. - 6.
+Review all evidence brought in disciplinary matters to determine whether additional remedies appropriate, and recommend which interim measures should be implemented. - 7.
+Determine whether district employees with knowledge of discrimination, harassment or retaliation failed to carry out their reporting duties and recommend disciplinary action, if necessary. - 8.
+Communicate regularly with the district's law enforcement unit or other law enforcement point of contact for the district to determine whether any reported crimes constitute potential discrimination, harassment or retaliation. - Oversee discrimination, harassment or retaliation grievances, including identifying and addressing any patterns or systemic problems and reporting such problems and patterns to the superintendent or the Board. - 10.
+Seek legal advice when necessary to enforce this policy. - 11.
+Report to the superintendent and the Board aggregate information regarding the number and frequency of grievances and compliance with this policy. - 12.
+Make recommendations regarding changing this policy or the implementation of this policy. - 13.
+Coordinate and institute training programs for district staff and supervisors as necessary to meet the goals of this policy, including instruction in recognizing behavior that constitutes discrimination, harassment and retaliation. - 14.
+Periodically review student discipline records to determine whether disciplinary consequences are applied uniformly. - 15.
 Perform other duties as assigned by the superintendent.